 Political Science students pose for a photo with Kansas Governor Laura Kelly

-• Conduct an experiment on a topic that fascinates you.
+• Conduct research on a subject that fascinates you, developing your own unique insights.

 • And much more!